yonkahlon/Zenject/README.md

     Zenject uses C# reflection which is typically slow, but in Zenject this work is cached so any performance hits only occur once for each class type.
 In other words, Zenject avoids costly reflection operations by making a trade-off between performance and memory to ensure good performance.

+    For some benchmarks on Zenject versus other DI frameworks, see [here](https://github.com/svermeulen/IocPerformance/tree/Zenject).

 * **<a id="net-framework"></a>Can I use .NET framework 4.0 and above?**

     By default Unity uses .NET framework 3.5 and so Zenject assumes that this is what you want.
 If you are compiling Zenject with a version greater than this, this is fine, but you'll have to either delete or comment out the contents of Func.cs.